-3 credits-This course provides an introduction to the study of behavior with emphasis in the areas of learning, cognition, motivation, personality, behavioral disorder, therapy, and social influence.
+3 credits - This course provides an introduction to the study of behavior and mental processes with emphasis in such areas as learning, cognition, motivation, personality, behavioral disorder, therapy, and social influence.
 An understanding of the impact of both theoretical perspectives and experimental evidence on the formulation of the science of human behavior is also stressed.
 Psychological theories and principles are utilized to explain and predict behavior.